CybercentreCanada/assemblyline-service-cuckoo/README.md

 Once you've prepared all the virtual machine, there should be a number of .tar.gz files containing virtual machine metadata.
 The prepare_cuckoo.py overwrites the current cuckoo configuration, so it's recommended to keep these files handy in case you want to deploy new virtual machines in future.
-By default ASSEMBLYLINE expects a metadata file in /opt/al/var/support/vm/disks/cuckoo/cuckoo.config adjust this directory as needed for your installation.
+The prepare_cuckoo.py script will automatically retrieve Cuckoo service configurations including metadata paths and enabled routes.
+If you change these configurations you will also need to run prepare_cuckoo.py again.

     cd /opt/al/pkg/al_services/alsvc_cuckoo/vm
-    sudo -u al ./prepare_cuckoo.py /opt/al/var/support/vm/disks/cuckoo/cuckoo.config *.tar.gz
+    sudo -u al ./prepare_cuckoo.py *.tar.gz

 ## DEBUGGING